2019 Washington Nationals season: August

 The Nationals continued their swing through the National League West Division by sweeping a three-game series against the San Francisco Giants at Oracle Park.
 Right-hander Erick Fedde, following Ross' example, rebounded from a dreadful start against the Atlanta Braves the week prior to lead the Nationals in a 4–0 win over the Giants on August 5, as the visitors knocked out San Francisco starter Jeff Samardzija early and kept the pressure on to shut out the Giants.
-Before the second game of the series, the Nationals brought in some reinforcements, optioning utilityman Adrián Sánchez to the Class-AA Harrisburg Senators and reuniting with veteran infielder Asdrúbal Cabrera, who played for the 2014 Washington Nationals and had recently been released by the Texas Rangers, to bolster the bench.
+Before the second game of the series, the Nationals brought in some reinforcements, optioning utilityman Adrián Sánchez to the Double-A Harrisburg Senators and reuniting with veteran infielder Asdrúbal Cabrera, who played for the 2014 Washington Nationals and had recently been released by the Texas Rangers, to bolster the bench.
 Reliever Kyle Barraclough, who was assigned to the Senators after struggling to a 6.66 ERA with the Nationals, was designated for assignment.
 While Cabrera wasn't a factor in the win, grounding into a double play in his only plate appearance of the game, the Nationals downed the Giants 5–3 behind starting pitcher Aníbal Sánchez and a three-hit night for catcher Kurt Suzuki, who drove in Washington's first three runs of the game on a first-inning single and a third-inning home run deep to left.
 Ross continued his return to form in the series finale, shutting out the Giants through six innings.
 Parra, whom the Giants had cut loose from a major league deal earlier in the season, hit a huge three-run home run to power Washington's offense in the 4–1 win.